samuelm/Zend-Framework-Skeleton/README.md

 Installation
 ============

-0. You have to have a memcached server and the memcache php extension installed
 1. Get a copy of the files in your machine
 2. Run the install script located at ./scripts
 3. Create the virtual hosts (one per module)